Metehan120/Oxidalloc/README.md

 * Special thanks to the developers of the [Rust](https://www.rust-lang.org/) programming language.

 ## Current code documentation

-* There's no documentation yet, but it will be added soon.
-(This code was initially intended as a prototype but ended up becoming production-ready — surprise.)
+* There will be documentation during the rewrite process.

 **Note**: This allocator is experimental.
 Test thoroughly before production use.
 Benchmark your specific workload.